HouseTrip/housetrip.github.com/_posts/2013-04-19-mysql-order-by-null.md

 *Note that it isn't `:order => nil`.
 This results in the order not being included in the result SQL at all.*

 The EXPLAIN now gives us `Using where; Using temporary`.
 Chances are, the order implied by the `:group` is what you want anyway.
-You may be manipulating the data in script in which case the order is irrelevant.

 Of course, if you were sorting by a column explicitly you **would** care about the order, in which case you would be stating this in the query.
 It's almost as if ActiveRecord should know to add this if there is no other `:order` specified (a future feature request maybe).

 For more detail on exactly what MySQL is doing when filesorting, take a look at this detailed article, [How MySQL executes ORDER BY](http://s.petrunia.net/blog/?p=24)